Nebual/space-couch/README.md

   * Has giant throttle lever, or https://img1.etsystatic.com/000/0/6355253/il_fullxfull.340992455.jpg
 * Navigation
   * 3D gyroscoped panoramic parallax view of space, including constellations
+  * Reuses Weapons's view - but while Weapons ignore the stars to focus on the foreground, Nav looks past the ships and planets to analyze the backdrop
   * To find where you are, you have to match visible constellations with a database of known ones
     * Option a: Match against db of "Big Dipper is visible from 8 systems,